Rasmus3650/CryCom-Project/README.md

-Implementation of GSW.
+Implementation of GSW in Golang and Python.

-Implementation for both Python and Go, further info is in their respective folder as `README.md`

 ## Python
 The main file for this project is the `gsw_scheme.py`, this is where all the functionality of the GSW scheme has been implemented.